winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 export default App;
 ```
-5. Play arround with multiple tabs of the website, they should be automatically updated upon counter increment.
+5. Play around by opening multiple tabs of the website; they should automatically update when the counter increments.

 ## Step 5 - Deploy on AWS

-Once deployed, the above code translates to the following (simplified) AWS architectue
+Once deployed, the above code translates into the following (simplified) AWS architecture.

 ![AWS Architecture](./vite-react-websockets-AWS-diagram.png 'AWS Architecture')